MapleYeti/P2P-bot-monitor/README.md

 ### 💬 Adding New Message Types
 1. 📝 Define the message format in `app/constants.js`
 2. 🎨 Create a formatter function in `app/utils/messageFormatter.js`
-3. 🔄 Update the monitor to use the new formatter
+3. 🔄 Update the `processLogFile` to use the new formatter

 ## 📦 Dependencies